DevYehia/DIstributed_Image_Processing/README.md

-# DIstributed_Image_Processing
+# Distributed_Image_Processing

 ## Description

-DIstributed_Image_Processing is a project that aims to implement distributed image processing algorithms.
+Distributed_Image_Processing is a project that aims to implement an application that the user uses to apply different image operations on his images.
+The System always to take the images and distribute them to multiple machines using aa load balancer.

 ## Installation